ZetaVII/Task-Manager-App/Specification.md

 ### Non-functional Requirements
  *  System prompt messages are presented with a font size between 20 and 24.
  *  All system message prompts have a response time within 1 second after its trigger.
+ *  The "Log out" button is represented by a colorful and clearly visible box.

 ### Glossary
 * user = a person with an existing account who is already logged into the app, that is trying to log out.